Pedro-PFerreira/AC/README.md

 - The most relevant attributes in the team's dataset are the number of wins and losses and all the games' statistics, such as points made, steals, blocks, etc. during the season.
 Besides that, some statistics are interesting in terms of prediction.

 - If we see the wins and losses in the teams_post relation, as well as the if they won or not in first round, semi-finals and finals, we could conclude that we had some data leakage, since we are trying to predict if a team will classify to the playoffs, and we have the information if they won or not in the playoffs season.
 As a result, this information refers about a period of time after the the playoffs.
+As a result, we will not use these variables.

 - Also, since they all had the same league and division' ID, the same value for seed for all the teams, and the conference and the franchise the teams have is not relevant, we decided to eliminate those attributes, since they don't give us any relevant information.